Raspberry Nutella Cake with Chocolate Ganache

 - In a standing mixer beat the eggs, salt and sugar on medium speed for 5 minutes.
 Change to high speed until ribbons form (about 15 minutes) mixture will be fluffy and lighter in color.

-- Little by little sprinkle a flour, cocoa and Baking Powder mixture over the top and fold into the eggs and sugar.
+- Little by little sprinkle a flour, cocoa and corn starch mixture over the top and fold into the eggs and sugar.

 - Make sure to do this little by little as folding too much of the dry mixture at once can deflate the eggs making the cake dense.